elena/paeps/paep-3-mission/README.md

 Another key question that helped provide the initial impetus behind creating a formal Python Australia organisation was:

-* How do we make it easier for organisers of local Python user groups find potential sponsors and/or recurring venues for their meetup?
+* How do we make it easier for organisers of local Python user groups to find potential sponsors and/or recurring venues for their meetup?

 Quite frequently, these arrangement are based on specific individuals within the local user